-The model for active ownership is developed, and in pace with this the equities portfolio is sharply concentrated at the same time that the unlisted holdings are gathered into a wholly owned industrial and real estate business
+The active ownership model is developed, and in pace with this the equities portfolio is strongly concentrated at the same time that the unlisted holdings are gathered into a wholly owned industrial and real estate business.

 Consolidation of the wholly owned businesses continues, culminating in the formation of the industrial company Inductus, the industrial trading company Indutrade, and the property company Fundament.
-The equities portfolio is changed with the divestment of the holdings in PLM and AGA, new purchases are made in SSAB and Sandvik, and the holding in Skanska is doubled.
+The equities portfolio is changed with the divestment of the holdings in PLM and AGA, new purchases are made in Sandvik, and other, and the holding in Skanska is doubled.

 A globalized capital market and mounting competition drive towards specialization.
 Industrivärden focuses on its area of strength: active ownership in large, listed companies.
 The portfolio is refined, whereby the remaining subsidiaries are sold.
 Industrivärden’s ownership strategy is further refined.

 At the start of the decade Industrivärden becomes the largest shareholder in Volvo.
-Many industrial companies struggle with lingering effects from the financial crisis of the 2000s, and focus is directed primarily on various measures in existing portfolio companies.
-Growing competition in the capital market combined with greater polarization of active and passive management puts greater demands on asset managers.
-Against this background, in February 2016 Industrivärden unveils a refined strategy for stronger asset management focus and active ownership coupled with increased financial flexibility.
-With a foundation on the development steps taken during the latter half of the decade, the Company strengthens its capacity for long-term value creation.
+Many industrial companies are struggling with lingering effects from the financial crisis of the 2000s, and focus is directed above all on various measures in existing portfolio companies.
+In February 2016 Industrivärden unveils a refined strategy for active ownership, with greater focus on existing portfolio companies and a stronger financial situation.
+SCA is split into the hygiene products company Essity and the forest industry company SCA.